IDoCodingStuffs/python-doodles/freeform-log.md

 ### 4 PM
 Not training as of epoch 22.
 Need to fix a mistake I had made with the continuous labels, then try multi-hot single tensor

+### 6 PM
+Just realized I should use BCELoss instead of BCEWithLogits loss for multi-hot.
+The loss gets wacky with small numbers.